appuio/techlab/labs/07_troubleshooting_ops.md

 $ oc rsh [POD]
 ```

-You now have a shell within the container and can perfom analyzes:
+You now have a shell within the container and can perfom analysis:

 ```
 bash-4.2$ ls -la